hashicorp/terraform-provider-aws/website/docs/r/medialive_channel.html.markdown

 * `cache_full_behavior` - (Optional) Controls behavior when content cache fills up.
 * `cache_length` - (Optional) Cache length in seconds, is used to calculate buffer size.
 * `caption_data` - (Optional) Controls the types of data that passes to onCaptionInfo outputs.
+* `include_filler_nal_units` - (Optional) Applies only when the rate control mode (in the codec settings) is CBR (constant bit rate).
+Controls whether the RTMP output stream is padded (with FILL NAL units) in order to achieve a constant bit rate that is truly constant.
+When there is no padding, the bandwidth varies (up to the bitrate value in the codec settings).
+We recommend that you choose Auto.
 * `input_loss_action` - (Optional) Controls the behavior of the RTMP group if input becomes unavailable.
 * `restart_delay` - (Optional) Number of seconds to wait until a restart is initiated.